Celsentri (Maraviroc)

 What If You Miss a Dose?

-If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
-Otherwise take it as soon as you remember and then go back to taking Celsentri as you would normally.
+If it is almost time for your next dose, skip the missed dose and take your next dose at the regular time.
+Otherwise, take it as soon as you remember and then return to your normal schedule.
+Take Celsentri regularly at the same time each day for best results.

 Available Tablet Strengths